I’ve rented Trek road bikes, gravel bikes, pedal-assist bikes, and race bikes and my dream has always been to own a Trek Bike.

 What many people don’t realize is that a lot of the specialty bike companies like Trek and others can charge so much because the materials and innovative bike components have trickled down from their premium bikes that are $10,000+ and they’ll put some of those features into their entry-level bikes, you might say, which justifies the markup.

-The parts that can make a bike expensive starts with the frame.
+The parts that can make a bike expensive start with the frame.

 Much research and development cost goes into building these high-end bikes priced around $10,000.